uLua v3.0.0

 • string Index: (Optional) The index of the data to be saved or loaded.
 Default value is "SaveData".

-For more information, check out the full documentation below:
+For more information, check out the full documentation of these methods.

 You may save any number of variables, however, the save data must be in the format of a Lua table.
 The data with the index "SaveData" is saved by default, unless specified otherwise by the second argument of SaveData() and LoadSavedData().

-For instance, the following Lua table could be used to store the position of the MyPlayer object we defined in section 4.
+For instance, the following Lua table could be used to store the position of the MyPlayer object we defined previously.

 MyPlayer.SaveData = {